AFTERCARE INSTRUCTIONS

 SUNSCREEN: Sunscreen is a MUST and should be used daily beginning the day of treatment and used consistently for up to 3 months post procedure.
 Use sunscreen with Broadband UVA and UVB protection and a SPF of 30.
 Ensure to reapply during sun exposure.

-For general post-treatment discomfort, an over the counter oral pain reliever, i.e. Extra Strength Tylenol might be prescribed by your doctor.
+For general post-treatment discomfort, an over the counter oral pain reliever, i.e. Extra Strength Tylenol might be prescribed.
 If an anti-viral was prescribed, continue to take as directed.

 Avoid scratching and itching, as scarring and pigmentation complications can occur.
 Itching can be relieved by oral Benadryl, but can cause drowsiness.